Watch the DSEG Decision Tree Workshop: Managing the Risks and Realizing the Rewards of Humanitarian Data Science

 This website includes publications by DSEG, an "Applied Ethics Toolkit" which organisations can use when designing and implementing data science projects, and a list of helpful resources.
 Soon we will include information about our members and partners' humanitarian data science projects.

 DSEG invites humanitarian organisations, technologists, ethicists, academics and all other interested parties to join our group.
+It is where debates and decisions at the cutting edge of humanitarian data ethics takes place.
 By joining, you will have access to diverse expertise, and we hope that you will contribute your own in return.
 Members can connect with one another on our forum, can add helpful resources to our library, can make suggestions for new tools or templates, and add upcoming events to our calendar.